NafiurSiddiqui/Gatsby-learner/Notes.md

 ## Static Query

 Essentially you will need to import `graphQl` and `useStaticQuery` hook to use that inside the components other than pages. see how we made a dynamic header inside the [Navbar](src/components/NavBar.js)

+## Fetching data from sources

+To fetch data from any sources, we need to register a plug-in. you need to go to [config](gatsby-config.js).
+Go to [gatsby plugins](https://www.gatsbyjs.com/plugins/gatsby-source-filesystem) and grab the command and install the package.
+Gatsby has a great open source plugins.

+Note that you can create as many instances as you need inside the plugins.